 At nearly 2800 metres above the sea level (more than 700 metres higher than Manali), the village of Sethan looked like a perfect place for learning snowboarding, or skiing.
 Unlike the likes of nearby ski destinations, like Rohtang and Solang Valley, this is where one could practice while enjoying the exclusivity of nature.

-During my 3 day stay, I saw no more than a dozen tourists in the entire town.
-The place where I stayed – the only ski hotel in the village Sethan, and for long distances beyond – entertained 7 tourists, out of which only three (from USA) came only for skiing, and didn’t do anything else but walk 2 hours uphill every day only to quickly slide down.
-The journey to Sethan started from the town of Prini, some 5 kilometres south of Manali.
-The route was itself visually stunning, if somewhat unnerving.
+During my 3 day stay in Sethan, I saw no more than a dozen tourists in the entire town.
+The place where I stayed – the only ski hotel in the village Sethan, and for long distances beyond – entertained 7 tourists, out of which only three (from the USA) came for skiing.
+The rest of the crowd (if you will call it a crowd!) was busy throwing snowballs and sipping coffee, leaving all the ski-slopes near the property at my disposal.
+And that will be the case with you too if you came to Sethan.

-We were welcomed with a heavy hailstorm, as soon as Prini started losing in oblivion.
-The hailstorm later turned into big size snowflakes.
-In the month of March, and with tempratures in New Delhi reaching over 30 I did not expect any snow anywhere near Manali.
+We were welcomed with a heavy hailstorm, as soon as we started climbing uphill, and left Prini in oblivion.
+The hailstorm soon turned into snowflakes.
+In the month of March, and with temperature in New Delhi reaching over 30 I did not expect snowfall in the mountains, at least not anywhere near Manali.

 But it turned out that for the next three days, as I stayed in Sethan, only more snowfall followed, covering not just the ground but the trees too, in the little flakes of white happiness!

 Before the first day’s session, I quickly enquired my instructor about the difference between skiing and snowboarding.
 And I got an impression that I’d perhaps like snowboarding better.

 It was because I found that putting your snowboarding gear is easier, and so was taking it off.
 My coach moreover sounded convinced that snowboarding is more fun – and he himself personally liked it.
 Driven by the circumstances and the compelling reasons, I decided to give snowboarding a go.